whatsupmailbox/whatsupmailbox.github.io/_posts/2015-08-22-Birchbox-Subscription-Box-August-2015-Review-Coupon.md

 </DL>

 <p>I love Coola and have quite a bit of their products already, but I don't have this after-sun lotion so I'm happy to try this out.
 I also love the fact that this lotion is made of 99% natural ingredients and 70% of it is organic, a plus in my book.</p>
 <p>I recently returned from a tropical vacation and got somewhat sunburned so I tried this on some areas on my skin that is peeling off now.
 I find that it moisturizes the area really well, has a slight fresh scent plus a cooling effect to calm the skin down.
-One of the ingredients is organic Agave which provides superior hydration and promotes collagen synthesis while offering UV boosting protection and clinically proven relief from sunburn.</p>
+One of the ingredients is organic Agave which provides hydration and promotes collagen synthesis while offering UV boosting protection and clinically proven relief from sunburn.</p>
 <p>This is such a great product, I see it working on my sunburned skin and I will definitely be purchasing the full version.</p>
 <br>